lucasschneider/mpl-koha-patch-WE/docs/README.md

 # Inherent features of the extension
 This extension comes with several features that cannot be disabled.
-This is because they are either known to be completely bug-free or because they standardize the formatting of data entry
 ## Extension Dropdown Menu
 After installing the MPL Koha Patch you will notice an icon at the top right of the screen.
 By deault it will show the Madison Public Library logo, but this can be changed on the extension preferences page.
 There are a number of tools and links to frequently used websites (currenly they are MPL-centric, but there are plans to make them customizable in the future) that can be accessed from this dropdown panel.

 <dl>
   <dt>Generate Problem Item Form:</dt>
   <dd>Clicking this link will open a fillable SCLS Problem Item Form in a new tab.
 Both the patron and item data can be automatically retrieved from the barcode by clicking the button that appears after each respective field.
-IT is important to note the item's "Use" value is determined by the number of times the item barcode appears in the record's Checkout History Table.
-This value may be smaller than the actual item use which can only be determined if you're logged into Koha as the item's owning library.
-While the collected value can give you a general idea as to the item's use, it should not be used for determining things like whether a damaged item should be withdrawn.<br><br>When completed, the form may be sent to your receipt printer.
+If the item is currently checked out, retrieving data from the item barcode will also automatically retrieve last patron data.
+Due to restrictions in accessing other library's item use data, use must be manually entered. <br><br>When completed, the form may be sent to your receipt printer.
 Further instructions will appear after printing based on the type of problem (e.g. Damaged Item found in Book Drop, Parts Missing item that arrived via Transit Hold, etc.).<br><br>From any other page in Koha, there are two additional ways you can initiate the Problem Item Form.
 Any hyperlinked barcode number and any highlighted barcode number (i.e. selected text as when copy/pasting) may be right clicked and from the context menu you may select "Use Barcode in Problem Item Form."
 Not only will this open the problem form in a new tab, but it will also automatically start gathering either patron or item data based on the barcode that was selected.</dd>
   <dt>Add Payment Plan Note:</dt>
   <dd>This link will automatically generate the note for setting up an Madison Public Libary payment plan if you are currently editing a patron's record.
 A popup note will ask you to enter the initial balance on the patron's account, and the extension will fill in the rest.</dd>
   <dt>Add lost library card note</dt>